-Our knowledgeable and talented solicitors have an abundance of knowledge and experience in this field and work hard to secure you the maximum amount of compensation for your claim.
-Some of the common types of hospital negligence claims that we deal with include:
+A knowledgeable and talented solicitor will have an abundance of knowledge and experience in this field and will work hard to secure you the maximum amount of compensation for your claim.
+Some of the common types of hospital negligence claims include:

 - Errors made during surgical procedures

 - Illnesses or injuries that are misdiagnosed or diagnosed late

 - Prescription and treatment errors, such as wrong medication or incorrect dosage prescribed